nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > Use case ends

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook list all the persons with the tag
+3. User enters the new tag name
+4. AddressBook changes the tag of all person in the list to the new tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.